-Joy continues to study the Countertechnique with originator, Anouk van Dijk current Artistic Director of Chunky Move in Australia, since initially training with her at the American Dance Festival in 2005.
+Joy continues to study the Countertechnique with originator, Anouk van Dijk, Artistic Director of Chunky Move in Australia, since initially training with her at the American Dance Festival in 2005.
 In 2012, Joy was certified to teach Countertechnique as one four American instructors teaching classes and workshops in North America.
-She has the pleasure of teaching classes/workshops at Velocity Dance Center in Seattle, Moving Target in Boston, New Dialect in Nashville, Mocean Dance in Halifax, and Gibney Dance in NYC, amongst others.
+She has the pleasure of teaching at Velocity Dance Center in Seattle, Moving Target in Boston, New Dialect in Nashville, Mocean Dance in Halifax, and Gibney Dance in NYC, amongst others.
 In 2017, Joy joins the faculty of the American Dance Festival, Miami Spring Dance Intensive, Fact/SF Dance Lab, and Lion's Jaw Performance + Dance Festival.

 As joyproject, Joy has independently and co-produced seven evening-length works in site-structured locations since 2006.
-She progressed her choreographic inquiry while a Chicago Dancemakers Forum (CDF) Greenhouse Artist, as a choreographic resident at Sandra Hirth’s Workspace for Choreographers in Virginia, and was commissioned alongside Meg Anderson to create performance parties at the Asbury House in Evanston, IL.
+She progressed her choreographic work while a Chicago Dancemakers Forum (CDF) Greenhouse Artist, as a choreographic resident at Sandra Hirth’s Workspace for Choreographers in Virginia, and was commissioned alongside Meg Anderson to create performance parties at the Asbury House in Evanston, IL.
 Her solo work has been presented by The San Diego Dance Theatre, the H-O-T series at Mascher in Philadelphia, Mountain Empire Performance Collective in Northampton and Philadelphia, Company Rose in Nashville, Dance Innovators in Performance in Seattle, and HUT at the School for Contemporary Dance and Thought.
 As a guest artist, she has created group works for the dance departments at the University of Tennessee (Knoxville), Lindenwood University (St. Louis, MO), and Scottsdale Community College (Phoenix, AZ).
 Most recently, she was commissioned to create a work for New Dialect, which premiered in a sight specific location in May 2017; using this work as a springboard for further inquiry, she created a duet with Alex Davis, which premiered at the American Dance Festival Faculty Concert in July 2017.

 Joy holds a BA in Performing Arts through the College Scholars Program at the University of Tennessee, Knoxville.
 She served as Artistic Director of Circle Modern Dance, founded by Mark Lamb (NYC), was on dance faculty at the University of Tennessee Dance Department, and co-founded the Birdhouse Gallery in Knoxville.
 In 2010, Joy completed vinyasa yoga teacher training at yogaview in Chicago.

-Joy has taught as visiting faculty at Smith College, Wesleyan University, and Harvard University.
+Joy has taught as Visiting faculty at Smith College, Wesleyan University, and Harvard University.

-She currently lives in Boston and is an Associate Professor of dance at the Boston Conservatory at Berklee.
+She currently lives in Boston and is an Associate Professor of Dance at the Boston Conservatory at Berklee.